In the summer of 2019 we holidayed in Menorca for the first time

 That afternoon the temperature reached 30 degrees centigrade.
 There was little else to do apart from cooling off in the pool.

 Menorca offers some of the most gorgeous sunsets in the world and the cliff edge in front of Villa Victor is one of the best places in Cales Piques to watch the sunset.
-We watched it from the terrace of Villa, sipping Mahón gin with tonic and lime.
+We watched it from the terrace of the Villa, sipping Mahón gin with tonic and lime.

-Mahón is named the brother of Hannibal who was a frequent visitor to the island.
+Mahón is named after the brother of Hannibal who was a frequent visitor to the island.
 When Great Britain took over Mahón for its deep water harbour in the 1700s, Lord Nelson became a famed local resident.
 Local gin production started around 1750 to quench the thirst of British sailors in Mahón’s naval base.
 The distinctive ‘Mahon Gin Recipe’ was based on grape spirits and became well known for its smoothness.
 By the time the British left, gin had become the island’s drink.

 Mahón gin was first sold in stoneware jugs with a loop introduced later for easier handling.
 The ‘Caneca’ was born, evolving into its present green glass format.